 Also nice: create or join a topic on our flower forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-English rose with dew (Abraham Derby) by Bernard Spragg under Public Domain
+English rose with dew (Abraham Derby) (also on social media) by Bernard Spragg under Public Domain

 David Austin rose by The Greenery Nursery and Garden Shop under © CC BY 2.0